 Tax rates under Maltese double taxation treaties

-Most of Malta’s double taxation agreements employ similar tax rates and exemption.
+Most of Malta’s double taxation agreements employ similar tax rates and exemptions.
 Also, all double taxation treaties cover the same taxes.
 Under Maltese double taxation treaties, foreign investors from countries that have concluded such agreements will benefit from:

-- - reduced tax rates when repatriating profits,
+- reduced tax rates when repatriating profits,

-- - tax exemptions on certain incomes when distributed by Maltese subsidiaries or branches.
+- tax exemptions on certain incomes when distributed by Maltese subsidiaries or branches.

 Under most Maltese double taxation agreements, the following reduced tax rates apply:

-- - the taxation of dividends ranges from 0% to 15% depending on the agreement signed,
+- the taxation of dividends ranges from 0% to 15% depending on the agreement signed,

-- - the taxation of royalties ranges between 0% and 10%, however certain exemptions apply;
+- the taxation of royalties ranges between 0% and 10%, however certain exemptions apply;

-- - the taxation of interests ranges from 0% to 15%, just like in the case of dividend payments;
+- the taxation of interests ranges from 0% to 15%, just like in the case of dividend payments;

-- - other types of incomes can also be subject to reduced tax rates.
+- other types of incomes can also be subject to reduced tax rates.

 Countries Malta has signed double tax treaties with